What's New in PostSharp 6.0 |

 PostSharp 6.0 properly handles and understands in parameters.
 It also understands ref struct, but prevents them from being used as parameters in methods that are enhanced by an aspect (except logging).

 Errors in the logging component or in your logging code will no longer cause your application to crash.
-For details, see Handling Faults in the Logging Component.
+For details, see Handling Logging Exceptions.

 PostSharp.Patterns.Diagnostics.Log4Net and PostSharp.Patterns.Diagnostics.NLog now support .NET Standard.